 3. Keep It Short: Weekend Getaways

-The best vacations for a newly blended family are weekend getaways, but not more than four nights.
+The best vacations for a newly blended family are weekend getaways of four nights or less.
 These are trial adventures, for your family to get to know each other.
 Examples of these types of trips:

 - Weekend in the mountains